Kruthiksp/Java8/README.md

     If the product names are duplicated
         -> Use  "Merge Function".
 09. Given a Map<String, Integer> representing products and their stock quantities Filter products where the stock is less than 100.
     Sort the result by stock quantity (ascending).
     Collect into a new LinkedHashMap (to maintain sort order).
     Print the result.
+10 Given a list of Transaction objects
+	Group the transactions by category
+	Find the total amount spent in each category
+	Store the result in a Map<String, Double>
+	Print the final grouped totals
 </pre>

 <h2>Bonus Problem Statements</h2>